-The usual recommended starting dose of Tekturna is 150 mg once daily.
-In patients whose blood pressure is not adequately controlled, the daily dose may be increased to 300 mg.
+In adult patients and in pediatric patients weighing 50 kg or greater who are at least 6 years of age, the recommended starting dose of Tekturna is 150 mg once daily.
+In patients whose blood pressure is not adequately controlled, the daily dose may be increased to 300 mg once daily.
 Doses above 300 mg did not give an increased blood pressure response but resulted in an increased rate of diarrhea.
-The antihypertensive effect of a given dose is substantially attained (85-90%) by 2 weeks.
+The antihypertensive effect of a given dosage is substantially attained (85% to 90%) by 2 weeks.

-150 mg light pink biconvex round tablet, imprinted NVR/IL (Side 1/Side 2)
+150 mg light pink biconvex round tablet, imprinted NVR/IL (Side 1/Side 2).

-300 mg light red biconvex ovaloid round tablet, imprinted NVR/IU (Side 1/Side 2)
+300 mg light red biconvex ovaloid round tablet, imprinted NVR/IU (Side 1/Side 2).

 Use of drugs that act on the renin-angiotensin system during the second and third trimesters of pregnancy reduces fetal renal function and increases fetal and neonatal morbidity and death.
 Resulting oligohydramnios can be associated with fetal lung hypoplasia and skeletal deformations.
 Potential neonatal adverse effects include skull hypoplasia, anuria, hypotension, renal failure, and death.
 When pregnancy is detected, discontinue Tekturna as soon as possible [see Use in Specific Populations (8.1)].

-Renal Impairment/Hyperkalemia/Hypotension when Tekturna is given in combination with ARBs or ACEIs
+Renal Impairment/Hyperkalemia/Hypotension when Tekturna is Given in Combination with ARBs or ACEIs

-Tekturna is contraindicated in patients with diabetes who are receiving ARBs or ACEIs because of the increased risk of renal impairment, hyperkalemia, and hypotension [see Contraindications (4) and Clinical Studies (14.3)].
+Tekturna is contraindicated in patients with diabetes who are receiving ARBs or ACEIs because of the increased risk of renal impairment, hyperkalemia, and hypotension.
+In general, avoid combined use of Tekturna with ACE inhibitors or ARBs, particularly in patients with creatinine clearance (CrCl) less than 60 mL/min [see Contraindications (4), Drug Interactions (7) and Clinical Studies (14.3)].

 Anaphylactic Reactions and Head and Neck Angioedema

 Hypersensitivity reactions such as anaphylactic reactions and angioedema of the face, extremities, lips, tongue, glottis and/or larynx have been reported in patients treated with Tekturna and has necessitated hospitalization and intubation.
-This may occur at any time during treatment and has occurred in patients with and without a history of angioedema with ACE inhibitors or angiotensin receptor antagonists.
-Anaphylactic reactions have been reported from post-marketing experience with unknown frequency.
+This may occur at any time during treatment and has occurred in patients with and without a history of angioedema with ACEIs or angiotensin receptor antagonists.
+Anaphylactic reactions have been reported from postmarketing experience with unknown frequency.
 If angioedema involves the throat, tongue, glottis or larynx, or if the patient has a history of upper respiratory surgery, airway obstruction may occur and be fatal.
 Patients who experience these effects, even without respiratory distress, require prolonged observation and appropriate monitoring measures since treatment with antihistamines and corticosteroids may not be sufficient to prevent respiratory involvement.
-Prompt administration of subcutaneous epinephrine solution 1:1000 (0.3 to 0.5 ml) and measures to ensure a patent airway may be necessary.
+Prompt administration of subcutaneous epinephrine solution 1:1000 (0.3 mL to 0.5 mL) and measures to ensure a patent airway may be necessary.

 A transient hypotensive response is not a contraindication to further treatment, which usually can be continued without difficulty once the blood pressure has stabilized.